xiaoke2000/zhaofeng-shu33.github.io/public/2018/Deploying_Django_on_Windows_Server.md

 </configuration>
 ```

-* create a website in ISS Manager
+* create a website in IIS Manager
 * unlock the `handler` if necessary, by default `handler` rewritting is invalid.
 We can unlock it by modifying
 `applicationHost.config` in `%windir%\system32\inetsrv\config\` with Notepad.
 * django app `setting.debug=False`
-* add a virtual directory in ISS, pointing to the static root directory of django app
+* add a virtual directory in IIS, pointing to the static root directory of django app
-* allow anonymous visit with app pool authentication, not ISS_USER authentication if necessary
+* allow anonymous visit with app pool authentication, not IIS_USER authentication if necessary

 ## Issue remained